benber86/curve_treasury_proposal/README.md

 ![image](https://github.com/user-attachments/assets/79000df4-699c-4db8-8a09-eb02c145ecc9)

 While a set of special circumstances make the 3pool an ideal candidate for this strategy, other pools could be targeted.
-For instance, to incentivize migration, the fees on an obsolete pool could likewise be increased 100% to the benefit of the DAO and redirected towards the treasury.
+For instance, to nudge LPs to migration out of obsolete pools, the fees could likewise be increased 100% to the benefit of the DAO and redirected towards the treasury.
 Or future pools could be deployed that split the 50% admin fee share between veCRV and the treasury.

 ### Deployment

-This strategy will require a contract akin to crvUSD's [FeeSplitter](https://github.com/curvefi/fee-splitter/blob/main/contracts/FeeSplitter.vy), but adapted to DEX pools and some of their specific characteristics.
-The contract for 3pool for instance would need to implement some ownership admin functions.
+This strategy will require a contract akin to crvUSD's [FeeSplitter](https://github.com/curvefi/fee-splitter/blob/main/contracts/FeeSplitter.vy), but adapted to DEX pools and some of their specific characteristics (the contract for 3pool, for instance, would need to implement some way to access ownership admin functions).
 Newer factory pools present another set of challenges as the fee_receiver is shared among all pools, but the contract could likewise act to reallocate fees between veCRV and the treasury.

-For 3pool specifically, 2 proposals will be needed, one to `commit_transfer_ownership` and another to `apply_transfer_ownership`.
+For 3pool specifically, 2 proposals will be needed, one to `commit_transfer_ownership` and another to `apply_transfer_ownership` to the new splitter contract.

 ### Assessment